plasma-bls/GoMail-HTML/README.md

 ## 💡 Why should you care?

 Facilitates the process of sending emails simultaneously with HTML5-Integrated content.
-Can be used for (Spear)Phishing thanks to it's simultaneous-email-send function and an highly customizable HTML markup language integration that can be fundamental for creating "believable" fake emails. (:
+From a cybersecurity perspective, this tool can simulate Spear Phishing attacks.
+Because it supports simultaneous delivery and custom HTML injection, it can be used to test organizational defenses by creating highly convincing, personalized emails that mimic legitimate services.

 ## ✨ Features